hirose31/ganglia-pymodule_traffic1/README.markdown

 example
 ---------------
-I want to send traffic on tagged VLAN (bond0.2).
+See conf.d/traffic1.conf, to send traffic on tagged VLAN (bond0.2).

-see conf.d/traffic1.conf